Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Address: Visitor Centre, Glencoe, Ballachulish PH49 4HX, Scotland

 It was a reasonable drive from our mooring location to the Eilean Donan Castle, but it was definitely worth the visit.
 Before visiting, I thought the name Eilean Donan was that of the castle.
 Eilean however, is the Gaelic name for island.
-As an island though, the natural defences of the sea were well utilised and forts and castles have existed on this island, in some form, since the 13th century.
+As an island, the natural sea defences were well utilised and forts and castles have existed on this island, in some form, since the 13th century.

 It is said that the medieval castle was most likely the largest of all fortifications built on the island.
-There were improvements and additions made in the years that followed until the 18th century when much of the castle was destroyed during battle.
+Improvements and additions were made in the years that followed until the 18th century when much of the castle was destroyed during battle.

 The castle lay dormant and neglected for around 200 years until the island was eventually purchased by a private individual in 1911.
-During the subsequent 20 years, the castle was rebuilt and the island restored.
-For the first time, a bridge was also built, connecting the island to the mainland.
+The castle was rebuilt during the subsequent 20 years, and the island was restored.
+A bridge was also built for the first time, connecting the island to the mainland.

 Where: Eilean Donan Castle